CREATE SOURCE: Webhook

 Webhook sources apply the following limits to received requests:

-• Maximum size of the request body is 2MB.
+• The maximum size of the request body is 2MB.
 Requests larger than this will fail with 413 Payload Too Large.

-• Maximum number of concurrent connections is 250, across all webhook sources.
-Trying to connect when the server is at the maximum will return 429 Too Many Requests.
+• The rate of concurrent requests/second across all webhook sources is 500.
+Trying to connect when the server is at capacity will fail with 429 Too Many Requests.

 • Requests that contain a header name specified more than once will be rejected with 401 Unauthorized.